DiegoIno1/DSC80-Final-Project/index.md

 However, there are some other interesting columns, columns like `kills` and `champion` which are interesting to explore, as they are directly connected to how gold may be earned.

+- The `champion` column describes the "champion" or character of a player.

+- The `kills` column describes the number of kills that a player gets throughout the game.
+Kills are a major source of gold throughout a game, so this should be connected to how much gold a player earns.

 <h2>Data Cleaning and Exploratory Data Analysis</h2>